Ghost Whisperer: Internet promotion

 andshamethedevil.net is a site linked to Ghost Whisperer.
 The site is mentioned in the Season 3 premiere.
 By clicking on the star in the upper right hand corner, the site appears to crack into pieces.
 Those pieces can be moved by dragging, revealing this message: "Meet Me In The Underworld".
 Small type at the bottom of the page read the repeated words: "bloody mary. bloody mary. bloody mary."
 Also clicking on the word 'bloody', it leads to another site rubloodymary.com.
 There is a hidden message under the graphic.
-By holding down the mouse key and dragging it around, a new image will appear along with the message. andshamethedevil.net is no longer used as promotion for the show and has since been turned into an unrelated advertising blog, although rubloodymary.com can still be accessed by typing the address into an address box in an internet browser.
+By holding down the mouse key and dragging it around, a new image will appear along with the message. andshamethedevil.net is no longer used as promotion for the show and has since been turned into an unrelated advertising blog, although rubloodymary.com can still be accessed by typing the address into an address box in a web browser.

 In the series, penthius.info is often used by Melinda to look up information about the families and ghosts that she is investigating in Grandview.
 A real world version of this site was created in February 2008.
 The site description read: "Penthius.Info is a free search engine and video super site based on the search engine in the television series The Ghost Whisperer with Jennifer Love Hewitt."
 It was first mentioned in a post on TV.com by misscalais, a fan who created the site to promote the show.

 Ghost Whisperer was also heavily promoted on the website, House of Ghost Whisperer built and maintained by Scott L. Spencer.
 As of today it is still active.